 The Crimson Tide’s road to the National Championship will depend on key games in November between the LSU Tigers (Nov.
 5th) and the Auburn Tigers (Nov.
 26th).
 Alabama is allowing 14.9 points per game to their opponents and is giving up 87 rushing yards per game.
 The Crimson Tide have recorded 32 sacks through the first 8 games and are +4 in turnover margin.

-In order for Alabama to repeat as champions, they must be able to overcome adversity with the loss of senior safety Eddie Jackson in the victory over Texas A&M. Jackson is the leader of the secondary that is giving up 204 passing yards per game and was utilized as the team’s punt returner.
+In order for Alabama to repeat as champions, they must be able to overcome adversity with the loss of senior safety Eddie Jackson in the victory over Texas A&M. Jackson is the leader of the secondary that is giving up 204 passing yards per game and was utilized as the team’s punt mechanical bull for sale returner.
 Jackson broke his leg in the home win and will not be available if the Crimson Tide make it to the Playoff.
 On the season, Jackson had one interception that was returned for a touchdown along with a punt return for a score.

 Alabama has beaten top 25 teams such as: USC, Ole Miss, Arkansas, Tennessee and Texas A&M with ease and will rely on their top ranked defense to carry them into marquee battles in November that will dictate whether the Crimson Tide are to make the College Football Playoff.